-Considering the so-called ‘over 50s’ market is huge with immense spending power, it’s surprising that many businesses still don’t get how to connect with them.
+The so-called ‘over 50s’ market is huge with immense spending power.
+It’s surprising therefore, that many businesses still don’t get how to connect with them.

-Marketing to the over 50s has been debated, discussed and written about, yet a study published less than a year ago (Oct 2018) by Gransnet and Mumsnet, found 78% of those aged 50 or over feel under-represented or misrepresented by advertising.
+In recent years marketing to an older audience has been debated, discussed and written about.
+That said, a study published in October 2018) by Gransnet, found some revealing facts.
+A whopping 78% of those aged 50 or over feel under-represented or misrepresented by advertising!

 Shaking off the ‘old’ image of over 50s

 You only need to look back a couple of decades to find an answer.
-In the 1950s through to the 1970s, as soon as you hit 40 you were considered middle-aged.
+In the 1950s through to the 1970s, hitting 40 was a milestone akin to being middle-aged.

 The average life-span back then was shorter than it is today.
 It was quite acceptable, expected even, to slow right down as you grew older.

-Women cut their long hair short, wore skirts on or below the knee and changed their shoes from high heels to lower more sturdy ones.
+Women cut their long hair short, wore skirts on or below the knee and changed their shoes from high heels to low sturdy ones.

 Of course, not all women stuck to these rules, but the ones who didn’t were at risk of being labelled ‘mutton dressed as lamb.’